Solar export limits in Perth: why Western Power caps what you can export

 Why export limits exist

-Western Power's network was originally designed as a one-way system — electricity flows from large generators to homes.
+Western Power's network was originally designed as a one-way system.
+Electricity flows from large generators to homes.
 As more solar generation connects to the network, power can flow backwards through the network at times of high solar output.

 This reverse power flow can cause problems: